KelvinTegelaar/CIPP/docs/user/gettingstarted/prerequisites/index.md

 You should make sure that the user account you're using to generate your SAM tokens isn't listed as a [risky user](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk).

-The account you use for your SAM tokens mustn't have an exemption/exclusion from MFA checks resulting from Conditional Access policies.
+The account you use for your SAM tokens must **NOT** have an exemption/exclusion from MFA checks resulting from Conditional Access policies.

 :::